Check out my My UPDATED 2017 Skin Care Routine! for a more recent version of my routine.

 - Face Washes:

-- Liquid African Black Soap (link here!) – This is the absolute best face wash I have ever used in my life! (and trust me, I’ve tried a ton.)
+- Liquid African Black Soap (link here!) – This is the absolute best face (and body) wash I have ever used in my life! (and trust me, I’ve tried a ton.)
 It makes your face or body feel squeaky clean without feeling tight and uncomfortable.

 - Aveeno Positively Radiant Brightening Cleanser (in any drugstore) – I really only use this when I want a gentle wash.